When Is the Best Time

 There are two more viewing platforms, one before and one after the falls.
 These outlooks are less crowded.
 It is relatively safe around Brooks Falls; however, it is their wild habitat.
 There is no guarantee!
 Safety first always!

-If you like to watch bears hunting for sockeye salmon at a waterfall, this is the best place at all.
+If you like to watch bears hunting for sockeye salmon at a waterfall, this is the best place of all.
 Getting to Mc Neill Falls is more complicated, and a permit is necessary.

 Safety Advice for the Viewing Platforms - Wheelchair Accessibility

 The viewing platforms are wheelchair accessible, especially the north and south at the river mouth close to the lodge.
 Shortly before the falls, the Brooks Falls and Riffles are not paved and therefore a bit muddy in poor weather conditions.
 There is one platform at the falls, one shortly before the falls and three at the mouth of Brooks River.
 The platforms are closed and not accessible for safety reasons from 10 pm to 7 am.
-It is more than one mile - two km to walk to Brooks Falls platform
+It is more than one mile - two km to walk to Brooks Falls platforms.
+Walking Map from Brooks Falls Lodge to Riffles and Falls Platform Locus Pro Map

 - Stay on the trail to the viewing platform